RO-DIS/Ava-day/README.md

 ## Notes

-1. As the default background for png photos is black here, don't drop images like [this one](https://upload.wikimedia.org/wikipedia/ru/thumb/7/78/Trollface.svg/1200px-Trollface.svg.png)
+1. As the default background for `.png` photos is black here, don't drop images like [this one](https://upload.wikimedia.org/wikipedia/ru/thumb/7/78/Trollface.svg/1200px-Trollface.svg.png)